 There’s a reason why Yellowstone National Park is one of the premier hiking destinations in the world.
 It’s an enormous park (more than 2.2 million acres) with sections across three states and more than 900 miles of hiking trails crisscrossing throughout.
 Best known for Old Faithful, Yellowstone has many other amazing natural features to offer.
 The Grand Prismatic Spring is one of them, and the best way to view it is to hike the Fairy Falls Trail.
 These will take you past the beautiful Fairy Falls before continuing to an overlook of the Grand Prismatic Spring and the Excelsior Geyser.

-One of the top hikes is a relatively easy one and begins at Soda Butte Creek.
+One of the top hikes is a relatively easy and begins at Soda Butte Creek.
 This trail will take you through meadows, and at certain times of the year, wildflowers will be in bloom, with the peak of the flower season generally in June and July.
 About two and a half miles in, hikers will come to the Lamar River.
 And if you really want an incredible view, it’s best to keep going for another two miles along the route to Cache Creek.
 When you stay on the Lamar River Trail, you’ll be rewarded with amazing views of the mountainous terrain along the way.

 If you choose to go another route and take the Specimen Ridge trail from the Lamar River Trail, you’re in for a long 17-mile hike that includes 3,000 feet of elevation gains all the way to the peak of Amethyst Mountain

-From world-renowned overlooks to hidden gems tucked away in little-known state parks, there’s plenty of new and undiscovered hiking spots to explore – these are just a few of them.
+From world-renowned overlooks to hidden gems tucked away in little-known state parks, there are plenty of new and undiscovered hiking spots to explore – these are just a few of them.
 If we’ve sparked inspiration and you’re ready to hit the trails, pack your hiking gear and remember your Ranger Ready insect repellent.
 You never know what adventures and breathtaking views await you.